EMDR Might Help Adolescents Process Depression Due to Life Changes

 What Is EMDR?EMDR is one of the most effective treatments for PTSD.
 The process uses bilateral stimuli to activate and rebalance the brain, which increases the brain's ability to process information.
 Processing difficult memories in trauma is part of what causes negative symptoms.
 By stimulating the brain in addition to working through symptoms, the process helps alleviate symptoms and put haunting memories to rest.

 Recovery is possible for adolescents who have lost themselves in addiction.
-At Stonewater Recovery Center, we work closely with each patient and their family.
+At Stonewater Recovery Center, we work closely with each patient by providing residential addiction treatment for adolescents.
 We will help you find hope, strength, and faith in recovery.
 We are proud of our clinical, family, and faith-based approach to creating a new life through recovery.
 In addition to EMDR therapy, we also provide: